Skip to main content

 How is a SOW different from a contract?+

-A contract often includes the legal relationship and general terms.
-A SOW typically describes scope, deliverables, timeline, and acceptance criteria for a specific project.
+A contract covers the legal relationship and general terms.
+A SOW describes scope, deliverables, timeline, and acceptance criteria for a specific project under that contract.

 What should I include to reduce scope creep?+